Disclaimer: We are not lawyers. Nothing on this website should be considered legal advice.

 The use of baits and the use of blinds, scaffold or other devices near a bait is not allowed in South Dakota.
 In particular, the state prohibits the use and maintenance of a device near bait from August 15 to February 1.
 This applies to both hunters and animal watchers.
 It is also illegal to use a bait in lands owned by the GFP and in state parks and state recreation areas.

 The deer baiting laws in Tennessee have always been somewhat vague.
 However, the Tennessee Wildlife Regulations Agency has made things clear.
-As per the TWRA baiting is illegal, however, baited area is referred to as a 250-yard radius of the placed bait.
-This means that you cannot hunt big game within 250 yards of your bait.
+As per the TWRA no person is allowed to use bait for purposes of hunting wildlife.

 Texas law defines bait as any vegetation, food material, mineral and other food substances used to lure wildlife.
 The practice is legal in private lands, except in certain East Texas counties.
 Also, migratory birds are out of bounds for bait hunters.